CyberT33N/mongoose-cheat-sheet/README.md

 const data = { name: 'test' }

 const options = {
-    new: true // <-- Will return the updated doc
+    new: true, // <-- Will return the updated doc

     // If you use a custom validator you must enable those two options
     runValidators: true, // <-- enables custom validator